Thalomid Side Effects

 Generic Name: thalidomide

-Note: This document contains side effect information about thalidomide.
-Some of the dosage forms listed on this page may not apply to the brand name Thalomid.
+Note: This page contains side effects data for the generic drug thalidomide.
+It is possible that some of the dosage forms included below may not apply to the brand name Thalomid.

 For the Consumer

 As well as its needed effects, thalidomide (the active ingredient contained in Thalomid) may cause unwanted side effects that require medical attention.